-A Complainant may elect to pursue Formal Charges under this Code, which may involve a hearing before a Sexual Misconduct Hearing Panel.
-The Director or designee will schedule an individual meeting with the Respondent in order to provide the Respondent with notice of the Complaint, a general understanding of the Procedures set forth in this Chapter 8, and to identify forms of support or immediate interventions available to the Respondent.
+A Complainant may elect to pursue Formal Charges under this Code, which may involve a hearing before a Sexual Misconduct, Relationship Violence, and Stalking Hearing Panel.
+The Dean of Students or designee will schedule an individual meeting with the Respondent in order to provide the Respondent with notice of the Complaint, a general understanding of the Procedures set forth in this Chapter 8, including the Conduct Procedures in Section VI below, and to identify forms of support or immediate interventions available to the Respondent.